 Consequently, additional layers of management come into play.
 The challenge is in allowing these accounts to intertwine while operating under the same umbrella.
 This results in several connected, but unique pathways which must be accounted for to determine:

-- Who pays the bill?
+- who pays the bill?

-- Who receives the invoice(s)?
+- who receives the invoice(s)? and

-- Who controls any changes in these relationships?
+- who controls any changes in these relationships?

 Challenges of working with resellers in the IoT space

 Without an agile monetization or billing platform, it can be difficult for an IoT manufacturer to track which accounts are tied to which reseller.
-There are several additional questions that come into play:
+There are several additional questions that come into play.

 - Do they need to be making additional agreements in other regions?